 Unique Sex Crime Cases from Another State or Country

-Another vulnerable victim that I see them prosecute are unique cases.
+Another vulnerable victim that I see them prosecute is unique cases.
 I once had a case where someone had brought in a slave from another country.

 They are also likely to get involved with cases involving different states or countries because they've got much more resources to investigate and prosecute these types of offenses.